Betsy Kling has won Emmy awards as both Chief Meteorologist and 5PM What's New Anchor here at WKYC.

 Betsy is part of a small (but growing!) group of women in the country who have earned the prestigious Certified Broadcast Meteorologist (CBM) accreditation from the American Meteorological Society, as well as the Seal of Approval from the National Weather Association (NWA).
+Betsy was named National Weather Association 2021 Broadcaster of the Year and is the only person to be named Member of the Year twice by the organization.

 In 2018, 3News tapped Betsy to start a multi-year initiative to encourage and promote girls and women in STEM (Science, Technology, Engineering and Math).
 Calling it "Growing Curiosity: Girls In STEM", the station quickly gained recognition for shining the spotlight on women in STEM careers and highlighting "STEMbassadors" -- women and girls doing great things in STEM.
 The collections of stories and interviews are available at WKYC's Growing Curiosity: Girls in STEM.